-- Always keep an extra pen and new needles, in case of loss or damage. - Always keep your pen and needles out of sight and reach of others, especially children. - Never share your pen with other people.
+- Always keep your pen and needles out of sight and reach of others, especially children. - Never share your pen with other people.
 Your medicine might be harmful to their health. - Never share your needles with other people.
 It might lead to cross-infection. - Caregivers must be very careful when handling used needles to prevent needle injury and cross-infection.